rschristian/twind-preact-iso/README.md

 Whether Twind should be allowed to run client-side, effectively.
 By default it's disabled in prod.

-If you're using grouped classes, I suggest you look at [wmr-plugin-tailwind-grouping](https://github.com/rschristian/tailwind-grouping) to expand the groups in your JSX, else hydration without Twind will break your prerendered styles as it'll regroup the expanded classes.
+If you're using grouped classes, I suggest you look at [wmr-plugin-tailwind-grouping](https://github.com/rschristian/tailwind-grouping) to expand the groups in your JS bundles.
+Without Twind to translate grouped classes client-side, hydrating with them will result in broken styling.

 ## Acknowledgements

-This is massively based upon the excellant [`@twind/wmr`](https://github.com/tw-in-js/use-twind-with/blob/main/packages/wmr) by [github.com/sastan](https://github.com/sastan).
-I was wanting to extract out my config (as I've written this dozens of times now) and wanted to support Twind v1, which the official Twind integration hasn't been updated for yet (as v1 is still very much in beta at the time of writing this).
+This is massively based upon the excellent [`@twind/wmr`](https://github.com/tw-in-js/use-twind-with/blob/main/packages/wmr) by [github.com/sastan](https://github.com/sastan).
+I was wanting to extract out my config (as I've written this dozens of times now) and wanted to support Twind v1, which the official Twind integration hasn't been updated for yet (as v1 is still in beta at the time of writing this).

 ## License